Loja, Ecuador

 When we asked people what advice they would give someone preparing to move to Loja, they said:

 "Expats considering retirement in Loja should be aware that the cost of living is significantly lower than in many Western countries, making it an attractive option for those on a fixed income.
 The city is known for its clean air, beautiful parks, and a relaxed lifestyle, which many retirees find appealing.
 Spanish is the primary language spoken in Loja, so it would be beneficial to learn the language or at least basic phrases.
 The healthcare system in Ecuador is quite good, with many doctors in Loja speaking English.
 However, it's important to check whether your health insurance will cover you abroad or consider getting a local health insurance.
 Loja has a mild climate year-round, with temperatures rarely exceeding 80 degrees Fahrenheit, which can be a welcome change for those used to harsh winters or extremely hot summers.
 However, the city is located at a high altitude, which can take some time to adjust to and may not be suitable for those with certain health conditions.
 The culture in Loja is quite traditional, with a strong emphasis on family and community.
 Expats should be prepared to adapt to this, as well as the slower pace of life.
 Public transportation is widely available and affordable in Loja, but driving can be challenging due to the hilly terrain and different driving customs.
-Finally, while Ecuador uses the U.S. dollar as its official currency, banking and financial transactions can be different than what expats are used to, so it's important to understand these differences before moving," wrote a member in Loja.
+Finally, while Ecuador uses the U.S. dollar as its official currency, banking and financial transactions can be different than what expats are used to, so it's important to understand these differences before moving," remarked one expat who made the move to Loja.

 What do I need to know before moving to Loja?